 2) Picking A Book Recommended By A Friend

 I fell victim to this mistake myself, just this week!
-I read and reviewed The Golden Bowl; of course, it was on The List, so I was going to read it regardless, but I’d really hyped it up in my mind because a dear friend highly recommended it.
+I read and reviewed The Golden Bowl; of course, it was on my Keeping Up With The Penguins reading list, so I was going to read it regardless, but I’d really hyped it up in my mind because a dear friend highly recommended it.
 Of course, it turned out to be an absolute stinker (in fact, I’d go as far as to say it was my least favourite of all the books I’ve read so far).

 See, friends aren’t always the best gauge of what you’ll love when it comes to books.
 More often than not, you’ll find that they recommend books that they like, without much consideration as to what you’ll enjoy.